abidh/llvm-project/flang/docs/DebugGeneration.md

 IN FIR, the `DeclareOp` points to a `ShapeOp` and we can walk the chain to get the value that represents the array bound in any dimension.
 We will create a compiler-generaed variable that will point to that location.
-This variable will be used in the DISubrange.
+This variable will be used in the `DISubrangeAttr`.

 #### Assumed Size